tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 ### Hampi the imperial capital of Vijayanagar, a 14th century empire

 Hampi is the forgotten empire, there was a time when diamonds were sold on the streets before it's fall.
-Such was the grandeus.
+Such was the grandeur.

 Hampi rose into prominence in the early 14th century when the Kampili Kings rose to power.
 In 1327, the kingdom was attacked by Muhammad-bin-Tughluq who took two brothers, Bukka and Harihara as prisoners along with thousands of other people.
 These brothers tricked the Sultan into setting them free and returned to Kampili to set up a kingdom of their own with its capital at Vijayanagara.
 Thus the Vijayanagara Empire was founded by Harihara I and Bukka I of the Sungama dynasty in 1336.
 The Sungama dynasty was followed by the Saluvas and the Tuluvas each of whom added  Vijayanagara’s architectural beauty.